 - a publicly traded biotechnology company in a $150 million private placement of convertible debt under Rule 144A

-- the largest U.S. biotechnology venture capital fund and other venture capital funds in more than 200 financing and related transactions
+- one of the largest U.S. biotechnology venture capital fund and other venture capital funds (including global pharma corporate venture funds) in more than 300 financing and related transactions

 - a biotechnology company in a coordinated international licensing and development program, including the licensing of patents and trade secrets from multiple U.S. and foreign patent holders, the negotiation and documentation of research and development agreements with multiple U.S. and foreign research institutions, and the negotiation and documentation of debt and equity financing to fund the research and development program